samthor/gumnut/README.md

 Import and install via your favourite package manager.
 This requires Node [v13.10.0](https://twitter.com/guybedford/status/1235306690901422080?lang=en) or higher.

-This works by invoking callbacks on every token as well as open/close announcements for a 'stack', which roughly maps to something you might make an AST node out of.
+The parser works by invoking callbacks on every token as well as open/close announcements for a 'stack', which roughly maps to something you might make an AST node out of.

 ```js
 import {buildHarness} from 'gumnut';